ropensci/rvertnet/cran-comments.md

 --------

-This version fixes a vignette issue.
+This version fixes a vignette issue, and remove LazyData in DESCRIPTION.

 Sincerely,
 Scott Chamberlain